vegaprotocol/documentation/docs/node-operators/how-to/upgrade-network.md

     SocketPath = "/path/to/vega.sock"
     HTTPPath = "/my-rpc"
 ```
-Then you can send request:
+Then you can send the following request:
 ```bash
 # Run it from use that has access to /path/to/vega.sock
 sudo -u vega \